 Creating a sitemap for a pre-existing website by hand can be a lengthy process depending on how detailed it is and the number of pages.

-It’s doable but it’s going to take considerable time and patience and should really be considered the option of last resort if the site is already live because importing a file will be far faster and more accurate.
+It’s doable, but it’s going to take considerable time and patience and should really be considered the option of last resort if the site is already live because importing a file will be far faster and more accurate.

 Still, there’s an allure to paper and pencil or a whiteboard and the ideation it brings, so starting manually and transitioning to online tools is a common workflow.

-Submitting your sitemap to Google Search Console
+How to add a sitemap to Google Search Console

 After creating your sitemap, the next step is to submit it to Google through Google Search Console (GSC), a free tool provided by Google that helps you monitor and troubleshoot your website’s presence in the search results pages.